Socialist Alliance (Australia): Council

 In the 2004 Victorian local government elections, Socialist Alliance did relatively well in two councils in Melbourne.
 In the Moreland City Council elections, two candidates exceeded 4%.
 In the election in the Boroondara City Council, a Socialist Alliance candidate won over 12% of the vote (in the absence of an Australian Labor Party-endorsed candidate) in Cotham ward.

 The 2008 Victorian local government election results were also positive.
 The Socialist Alliance polled almost 19% in the Stoney Creek ward of the Melbourne municipality of Maribyrnong and polled over 10% in all wards bar one that it contested across the state.

 In October 2009 the Socialist Alliance won its first election when Sam Wainwright was elected for the Hilton Ward of the Fremantle City Council.
 In October 2013, Sam Wainwright was re-elected to Fremantle's Hilton Ward with an outright majority of 58.33%.

-In October 2012 the Socialist won its second election when Sue Bolton was elected to Moreland City Council in Melbourne's northern suburbs.
+In October 2012 The Socialist Alliance won its second election when Sue Bolton was elected to Moreland City Council in Melbourne's northern suburbs.

-Merri-bek Council (renamed from Moreland in 2022) gained a second Socialist Alliance councillor in March 2022 when Monica Harte was elected on a countback to replace disgraced Labor property developer Milad el-Halabi.
+Merri-bek Council (renamed from Moreland in 2022) gained a second Socialist Alliance councillor in March 2022 when Monica Harte was elected on a countback to replace Labor councillor Milad El-Halabi.

-Bolton, Harte and Wainwright, along with the Victorian Socialists Stephen Jolly in Yarra Council, are currently the only politicians in Australia elected on an explicitly socialist platform.
+Bolton, Harte, and Wainwright, along with Stephen Jolly in Yarra City Council and the Victorian Socialists' Owen Cosgriff in Greater Bendigo City Council, are currently the only politicians in Australia elected on an explicitly socialist platform.